Leaderboard

 2 points

-1. War Pigs 2.
+9. In fact really I may have to insert that one into the 10: 1.
+War Pigs 2.
 Sabbath Bloody Sabbath 3.
 Symptom of the Universe 4.
 Cornucopia 5.
 Snowblind 6.
 Fairies Wear Boots 7.
 Hand of Doom 8.
-Spiral Architect 9.
-Into the Void 10.
-Electric Funeral2 points
+A National Acrobat 9.
+Spiral Architect 10= Into the Void 10= Electric Funeral

 2 points